Closes borders to non-citizens

-The federal government has earmarked $1 billion as contingency for dealing with the COVID-19 fallout, bumped up to $27 billion as of Wednsday, including $500 million for the provincial health services’ warchests.
+The federal government has earmarked $1 billion as contingency for dealing with the COVID-19 fallout, including $500 million for the provincial health services’ warchests.
 Ontario has ponied up a $50 million fund.
 Economist suggest these financial commitments will likely increase over time as the battle to limit the impact on the economy heats up.
 Further contingency funds are being put in place as the scale of the pandemic increases.

 Among the host of new precautions that have unfolded over the last few days are event cancellations (including sports such as the NHL, NBA and a host of concerts and other mass entertainment productions—even bingo), and enhanced school closures at all levels.
 All on a backdrop that includes an ever-escalating list of reported confirmed cases, including Prime Minister Trudeau’s wife Sophie Gregoire (the prime minister himself went into social isolation, working from home, but has since tested negative).